cody-greene/node-rabbitmq-client/README.md

 - No dependencies
 - Failed connections automatically reconnect
 - Optional higher-level consumer/publisher objects for even more robustness
-- Written in typescript
+- Written in typescript and published with heavily commented type definitions
 - [See here for full API documentation](http://cody-greene.github.io/node-rabbitmq-client)
 - Uses native Promises
-- Uses named args instead of positional arguments
+- Intuitive API with named parameters instead of positional
 - "x-arguments" like "x-message-ttl" don't have camelCase aliases

 ## Getting started